backtrackbaba/cowin/README.md

 ---

+# Exceptions:

+The library internally uses [`requests`](https://docs.python-requests.org/en/master/) internally and any exceptions thrown by requests are propagated ahead.

+---

 # Notes:

 The API's of CoWin may at times return a 401 Unauthorized response.
 To mitigate this we are passing user agents in the